 The major in German entails a profound study of the language, history, culture, literature, and film of the German-speaking world.
 All elementary through advanced-level classes are designed to progressively develop students’ oral and written proficiency and cultural competence, and are conducted exclusively in the target language.
 Students of German develop a complex understanding of how German culture has evolved in Germany and other German-speaking countries and areas of the world.
 Thematically cohesive courses in composition and conversation equip students with advanced communication skills that can be used effectively in academic, social, and professional contexts.

 Study abroad is encouraged and many students fulfill requirements for the German major in two-week to one-year long individual exchanges, professor-led courses abroad, and at university approved consortium sites.
-German faculty have recently led short-term ambassador study abroad programs to Germany and Austria.
-Popular summer-, semester-, and year-long destinations are offered through USAC, ISA, the Ohio Consortium, and direct exchange programs to Germany and Austria.
+German faculty have recently led short-term ambassador study abroad programs to German and Austria, and popular summer-, semester-, and year-long destinations offered through USAC, ISA, the Ohio Consortium, and direct exchange programs include German and Austria.

 Learning any foreign language helps students think creatively by exposing them to new ways of conceiving the world and by sensitizing them to the nuances of culture and communication.
 These skills are highly desirable in today’s globally dynamic marketplace.
 The German major is particularly useful for students wishing to enter globally oriented careers in the arts and the performing arts, the hospitality and travel industry, business, education, creative writing, international development, government, law, communications, linguistics, medical professions, motion pictures, philosophy, psychology, translation, and interpretation.

 Those students who qualify for departmental honors may prepare an in-depth project focusing on an area of expertise, including creative writing, translations, film projects, projects involving service to the Dayton area German-speaking community, and service to local schools, museums, or charitable organizations.
 Internships are available to students with senior status and serve as the culminating experience using German language skills in a real-life setting.
-Internships and extracurricular opportunities that include work as tutors, supplemental instruction leaders, first-year programs peer instructors, and German club officers may lead to career placement.
+Extracurricular opportunities that may lead to career placement include work as tutors, supplemental instruction leaders, first-year programs peer instructors, and German club officers.

 Graduate Teaching Preparation Program: